-- If, following consideration, the allegation is clearly about poor practice, the Safeguarding Officer will deal with it as a misconduct issue. - If the allegation is about poor practice by the Safeguarding Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant officer who will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.
+- If, following consideration, the allegation is clearly about poor practice, the Child/Adults at risk Protection Officer will deal with it as a misconduct issue. - If the allegation is about poor practice by the Child/Adults at risk Protection Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant officer who will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.